Class of 2024

 Emma Sudduth (CBE)

-A third year student working with Dr. Catherine Fromen, CBE.
+A PhD student working with Dr. Catherine Fromen, CBE.
 Her work focuses on designing nanoparticle formulations for tunable uptake and activation of immune cells.
 Currently, she is studying the effects of nanoparticle charge on uptake by pulmonary antigen-presenting in aged murine models.

-S M Rakib Uz Zaman is a third-year PhD student working in the Duncan Lab on understanding
+S M Rakib Uz Zaman is a PhD student working in the Duncan Lab on understanding

 the cellular origins of lens capsule-associated myofibroblasts, which contribute to posterior